Throw out for starting trouble with wicked vice (5)

 'for' is the link.

-(Other definitions for evict that I've seen before include "Eject", "Oust", "Force out of house for non-payment of rent", "Force out; expel", "Dislodge", "Civet (anag.)", "Dispossess", "Throw out, expel", "Expel from home" and "Remove form house for non-payment".)
+(Other definitions for evict that I've seen before include "Turf out", "Legally expel", "Force out of house for non-payment of rent", "remove from home", "put out", "Civet (anag.)", "Turn out of home", "Expel legally", "Expel from home" and "Remove form house for non-payment".)